Top 5 All-Time from your school

 Re: Top 5 All-Time from your school

-You have their scoring totals?art_vandelay wrote: ↑Thu Feb 08, 2018 1:22 am South Webster
+art_vandelay wrote: Thu Feb 08, 2018 1:22 am South Webster

 1. Brett Roberts '88 (Morehead State...led nation in scoring in '92 and drafted by Sacramento Kings in second round)